DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 To mitigate this vulnerability:

-1. Programmatically check whether the uploaded file is really an image before saving it to any server-side storage (see the [IsValidImage](https://github.com/DevExpress/aspnet-security-bestpractices/blob/fd40850d01330a3d16f1a5a8c3cfd80cbe831c60/SecurityBestPractices/UploadingBinaryImages/UploadControl.aspx.cs#L22-L31) method implementation).
+1. Programmatically check whether the uploaded file is really an image before you save it to any server-side storage (see the [`IsValidImage`](https://github.com/DevExpress/aspnet-security-bestpractices/blob/fd40850d01330a3d16f1a5a8c3cfd80cbe831c60/SecurityBestPractices/UploadingBinaryImages/UploadControl.aspx.cs#L22-L31) method implementation).

 ```cs
 protected void ASPxUploadControl1_FileUploadComplete(object sender,